Literature / Dying of the Light

 - Car Fu: Dirk and Gwen are stumped by Jaan's comment that they have a weapon, until they remember their aircar.

-- Chekov's Gun: The story about the Banshee.
+- Chekhov's Gun: The story about the Banshee.

 - Contemptible Cover: Compare the more modern covers to the older ones.

-- Do Not Go Gentle into That Good Night: A theme of the book.
+- Do Not Go Gentle: A theme of the book.
 Also, the title comes from the poem.

 - Driven to Suicide: Arkin Ruark.
 Might fit under Redemption Equals Death.